mbitsnbites/leanfloat/LeanFloat-Standard-for-Binary-Floating-Point-Arithmetic.md

 *This section is non-normative.*

-The following binary floating-point formats, which are not specified in **[IEEE754]**, are recognized by the LeanFloat specification with the sole purpose of providing a common definition:
+The following binary floating-point formats, which are not specified in **[IEEE754]**, are recognized by the LeanFloat standard with the sole purpose of providing a common definition:

 | Name      | Common name         | Significand bits<br>(implicit) | Exponent bits | Exponent bias |
 | --------- | ------------------- | ------------------------------ | ------------- | ------------- |